-- 03/24/00 President Lee Teng-hui resigned as head of the ruling Nationalist Party because of his party's unprecedented defeat in the presidential election. - 03/18/00 In presidential elections in Taipei, DPP candidate Chen Shui-bian won with approximately 39% of the vote. - 02/21/00 The PRC issued a White Paper, "The One-China Principle and the Taiwan Issue," with a mix of conciliatory gestures and a new threat that Taiwan's indefinite delay in cross-Strait talks may prompt use of force by the PRC. - 02/01/00 The House passed H.R.
-1838, the Taiwan Security Enhancement Act, by a vote of 341-70. - 11/17/99 The ruling Kuomintang (KMT) Party expelled presidential candidate James Soong and six of his key staff. - 07/09/99 Taiwan's President, Lee Teng-hui, said that ties between Taiwan and the PRC should be conducted on a "state-to-state" basis. - 04/19/99 Taiwan DPP leader Chen Shui-bian began several days of seminars and meetings in Washington, DC. - 02/17/99 The U.S. Defense Department issued a congressionally mandated report on rising military strengths on both sides of the Taiwan Strait.
-The report intensified arguments on whether the United States should provide ballistic missile defense systems to Taiwan despite strenuous objections from Beijing. - 10/23/98 Secretary of Defense William Cohen had an unofficial meeting with Taiwan's armed forces chief of staff then visiting Washington. - 10/19/98 Taiwan negotiator Koo Chen-fu left Beijing after talks with Chinese party leader Jiang Zemin and other senior officials. - 01/24/98 Elections for mayors, county assemblies, and city councils showed the KMT's continued dominance at the grass-roots level of Taiwanese politics.
-The Kuomintang won over 60% of the contested seats; the DPP about 20%. - 01/01/98 South Africa, the most important country to maintain official ties with Taiwan, broke off official relations and established formal ties with China. - 03/10/96 The Pentagon disclosed that two U.S. carrier battle groups had been ordered to the Taiwan area. - 03/08/96 PRC forces began holding ballistic missile exercises in two impact areas near Taiwan.
-The actions were condemned by Congress and the Administration. - 01/24/96 The New York Times reported on a series of explicit warnings from the PRC to U.S. leaders over the likelihood of military action in the Taiwan Strait.
+- 04/24/01 The Bush Administration announced it would sell Taiwan defense articles, including diesel submarines, P-3C anti-submarine aircraft, and Kidd-class destroyers. - 01/02/01 For the first time in more than 5 decades, 3 Taiwan ships left Quemoy and Matsu and later docked in the Chinese ports of Xiamen and Fuzhou. - 08/17/00 Taiwan's President Chen made a transit stop in Los Angeles.
+Invited to dine with Members of Congress, Chen declined under pressure from U.S. government officials. - 05/20/00 Chen Shui-bian was inaugurated as Taiwan's newly elected president.
+His inauguration speech was seen generally as a moderate attempt to lower tensions with Beijing. - 03/18/00 In presidential elections in Taipei, DPP candidate Chen Shui-bian won with approximately 39% of the vote. - 02/21/00 The PRC issued a White Paper, "The One-China Principle and the Taiwan Issue," with a mix of conciliatory gestures and a new threat that Taiwan's indefinite delay in cross-Strait talks may prompt use of force by the PRC. - 02/01/00 The House passed H.R.
+1838, the Taiwan Security Enhancement Act, by a vote of 341-70. - 11/17/99 The ruling Kuomintang (KMT) Party expelled presidential candidate James Soong and six of his key staff. - 07/09/99 Taiwan's President, Lee Teng-hui, said that ties between Taiwan and the PRC should be conducted on a "state-to-state" basis. - 04/19/99 Taiwan DPP leader Chen Shui-bian began several days of seminars and meetings in Washington, DC. - 02/17/99 The U.S. Defense Department issued a congressionally mandated report on rising military strengths on both sides of the Taiwan Strait. - 10/23/98 Secretary of Defense William Cohen had an unofficial meeting with Taiwan's armed forces chief of staff then visiting Washington. - 10/19/98 Taiwan negotiator Koo Chen-fu left Beijing after talks with Chinese party leader Jiang Zemin and other senior officials. - 03/10/96 The Pentagon disclosed that two U.S. carrier battle groups had been ordered to the Taiwan area.

+03/08/96 - PRC forces began holding ballistic missile exercises in two impact areas near Taiwan.
+The actions were condemned by Congress and the Administration.